perrybutler/rapid-platform/README.md

 ### Rapid UI Quickstart

-WordPress shortcodes can be used to insert UI components into any WordPress Page or Post.
+WordPress shortcodes can be used to insert Rapid UI components into any WordPress Page or Post.

 Adding a button: